 Career progression: compliance has become an appealing option for legal professionals looking for a faster track to the top.
 As financial institutions expand their compliance departments, compliance positions are being given a much higher profile.
-For more insights on this, or to discuss the matter with experts in the field, reach out to one of Rutherford's compliance recruitment consultants who will be able to give you more information on the market and career options.
+For more insights on this, or to discuss the matter with experts in the field, reach out to one of Rutherford's legal recruiting firm consultants who will be able to give you more information on the market and career options.

 Visibility: compliance has become an integral part of the structure of a firm, with professionals working in the space operating across multiple departments and enjoying a good level of visibility within the company